-Customer churn is a metric highlighting how many of your customer bases decided to no longer use your product and/or service, during a certain period.
+Customer churn is an important metric that highlights how many of your customer bases decided to no longer use your product and/or service, during a certain period.

 Churn rates will tell you if your customers are staying or going, and this can guide your efforts moving forward.

 Aggelos Mouzakitis, CEO & Growth Product Manager at Growth Sandwich joined us as a guest on the Product Marketing Insider podcast about his experience and expertise with customer churn: